 One of the hottest trends in recent years has been the growing interest in cryptocurrencies.
 This should come as no surprise.
 Bitcoin and many other cryptocurrencies have appreciated significantly in value in recent years.
 Since Bitcoin’s inception about 10 years ago, it has appreciated in price by 255% per year.
 This is from 8/31/2010 to 12/31/2020 based upon data from https://www.coindesk.com/price/bitcoin.
 These returns have come with significant volatility though.
 The annualized standard deviation of returns over this time has been 135%.
 This is much higher than the volatility investors typically experience with a diversified stock portfolio.
-Still, returns like this tend to draw people’s attention.
+Still, the rates of cryptocurrency exchange tend to draw people’s attention.

 The Digital Marketplace